gcormier/megaconnect/README.md

 **step**

 Defines the fixed distance to move the table up or down with a single click on the related up or down button.
-Value needs to be an integer in the range of 139 to 6640, where 139 approx equals 1.32 cm/0.52 inches step=139
+Value needs to be an integer in the range of 139 to 6640, where 139 approx equals 1.32 cm/0.52 inches.

 Example:
 * step=139